Reverse Sneezing in Dogs: Causes and Treatment

 Don’t panic: It’s called reverse sneezing, and in most cases, it’s nothing to worry about.

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 You’re hanging out with your dog when they suddenly start making a weird honking sound as though they’re trying to hack something up.
-This odd noise understandably may lead you to think that your dog is having trouble breathing, or they’re choking and in grave danger.
-These episodes are often followed by a warp-speed drive to the ER where we (veterinarians) generally assess a happy dog wagging their tail, giving us a look like, “Not sure what all the fuss is about, but boy, that sure was a fun car ride!”
+This odd noise understandably may lead you to think that your dog is having trouble breathing, or they’re choking and in big trouble.
+These episodes are often followed by a warp-speed drive to the ER where we (veterinarians) generally assess a happy dog wagging their tail, giving us a look like, “Not sure what all the fuss is about, but that sure was a fun car ride!”

 That strange honking noise is called reverse sneezing, and it’s usually harmless.
 It happens to many dogs and rarely requires medical treatment.
 Still nervous?
 Keep reading to learn everything you need to know.

 Reverse sneezing in dogs is a common condition where your pup rapidly inhales through their nose, making a loud snorting sound.
 It’s typically harmless, but if it becomes frequent or severe, or it’s accompanied by other symptoms, you should call your veterinarian.

 Also known as inspiratory paroxysmal respiration, reverse sneezing in dogs is caused by a muscle spasm at the back of a dog’s mouth where it meets the throat.
 This spasm, which lasts around 30 seconds, causes a temporary narrowing of the opening of the trachea, making it difficult for the dog to inhale.